 Ann Beck for her mixed media piece – Blowing in the Wind

 Graham Lockett’s beautiful animal portrait – A Rest in Shallow Water

 Tony’Osbourne’s iconic canal scene – Reflecting

-That wont be then end of Zoom demonstrations though because we are considering returning to this format for the winter period, probably January to March inorder to reduce the possibility of bad weather stopping play!
+That won’t be the end of Zoom demonstrations though because we are considering returning to this format for the winter period, probably January to March in order to reduce the possibility of bad weather stopping play!

 We are hoping to be able to host an exhibition at Russells Hall Hospital in August, this and any other exhibition opportunities will be sent to members in due course.

 All these changes as well as any future activities will appear here and on Facebook but members will also be informed by email.

 As the coronavirus and lockdown continues to impact clubs and organisations like ours, we find ourselves having to embrace modern technology in a way we have never had to consider before.